Where does bonsai come from?

 1100 after Christ

-It is assumed that Buddhist monks brought the BONSAI to Japan.
+It is believed that Buddhist monks brought the BONSAI to Japan.
 For the Buddhist monks, the bonsai embodied a “green stairway leading to heaven”, i.e. a religious object.
 The bonsai style developed here in parallel with China.

 1280-1368 after Christ